Collinb190/Niantic8thWall/README.md

 - Add more VPS target locations across the city.
 - Include analytics to track engagement and user activity.
 - Expand to support other cities and regions.

----

-## Contributing

-We welcome contributions!
-If you have ideas or want to help improve the experience, feel free to submit a pull request.

----

-## License

-This project is licensed under the [MIT License](LICENSE).